MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/keyword.md

 Also note that  if the *Tracking Template* or *Custom Parameter* fields are set, then the *Final Url* field is required.

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
-To delete or remove an existing value, set this field to *delete_value*.
-The *delete_value* keyword removes the previous setting.
+If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

 ## <a name="id"></a>Id